realA10001986/Time-Circuits-Display/README.md

 #### How to select the Time-cycling Interval:

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "TIME-CYCLING" is shown
+- Press ENTER [or 2/8] repeatedly until "TIME-CYCLING" is shown
-- Hold ENTER, "INTERVAL" is displayed
+- Hold ENTER [or press 5], "INTERVAL" is displayed
-- Press ENTER repeatedly to cycle through the possible Time-cycling intervals.
+- Press ENTER [or 2/8] repeatedly to cycle through the possible Time-cycling intervals.
 "0" disables automatic time cycling ("OFF").
-- Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)
+- Hold ENTER [or press 5] to select the value shown and exit the menu ("SAVING" is displayed briefly)

+Pressing "9" at any point cancels and quits the menu.

 #### How to adjust the display brightness:

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "BRIGHTNESS" is shown
+- Press ENTER [or 2/8] repeatedly until "BRIGHTNESS" is shown
-- Hold ENTER, the displays show all elements, the top-most display says "LVL"
+- Hold ENTER [or press 5], the displays show all elements, the top-most display says "LVL"
-- Press ENTER repeatedly to cycle through the possible levels (1-15)
+- Press ENTER [or 2/8] repeatedly to cycle through the possible levels (1-15)
-- Hold ENTER to use current value and proceed to next display
+- Hold ENTER [or press 5] to use current value and proceed to next display
 - After the third display, "SAVING" is displayed briefly and the menu is left automatically.

+Pressing "9" at any point cancels and quits the menu.

 #### How to find out the IP address and WiFi status:

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "NET-WORK" is shown
+- Press ENTER [or 2/8] repeatedly until "NET-WORK" is shown
-- Hold ENTER, the displays show the IP address
+- Hold ENTER [or press 5], the displays show the IP address
-- Repeatedly press ENTER to cycle between IP address, WiFi status, MAC address (in station mode) and Home Assistant connection status.
+- Repeatedly press ENTER [or 2/8] to cycle between IP address, WiFi status, MAC address (in station mode) and Home Assistant connection status.
-- Hold ENTER to leave the menu
+- Hold ENTER [or press 5 or 9] to leave the menu

 #### How to set the Real Time Clock (RTC):